hydrocarbon-tk/Hydrocarbon/site/api.asytrip.index.md

 uses a subset of the JavaScript syntax to allow you to define AST node types.
 Based on these definitions, ASyTrip will find or infer suitable permutations and combinations of these node types to create appropriate reduce actions transformations that will convert the recognized Token's into your AST description.
-These types will either inherited or have generated methods and properties that provide the mechanism
+These types will either inherited or have generated methods and properties that provide the mechanism necessary to traverse transform, and analyze the AST structure.

 ## Core Types

 ### Structs

 An ASYTrip struct is the backbone of an AST.
 It defines the nodes that can be present within the tree.
 A struct